In April 2021, Lady-Gené became a Member of Chambers following the successful completion of her pupillage.

-Prior to undertaking the Bar Professional Training Course, Lady-Gené worked as an intern at the Extraordinary Chambers in the Courts of Cambodia, as part of the team of defence for Mr Yim Tith in Case 004.
+Prior to coming to the Bar, Lady-Gené gained experience in international criminal law as an intern at the Extraordinary Chambers in the Courts of Cambodia (The Khmer Rouge Tribunal), as part of the team of defence for Mr Yim Tith in Case 004.

 - Bar Professional Training Course, City, University of London